 - STEAM learning environment, technology, and in-service teacher training

 - STEAM education in Finland, an example

-Completion methods: 20 min video lecture, additional learning material, learning assignments
+Completion methods: video lectures (20 mins in total), additional learning material, learning assignments

 The course is offered as a self-study online course.
 The course is asynchronous and can be completed at the participant’s own pace during 30 days.